 - stage IV (end stage) - marked parenchymal loss and sclerosis (likened to that of liver cirrhosis).

 - sialolithiasis - thought to be associated in ~30 to 80% of cases although it is still unclear whether the sialolithiais is the cause or result of the underlying inflammatory process 12.

 - T2, STIR and DWI: slightly hyperintense 2

 Many authors advocate excision of the lesion although there are also several reports of conservative managment - e.g with steroids.

 History and etymology

-It is named after H. Küttner, German physician, who described a series of patients with a unilateral, hard, tumour-like mass of submandibular gland in 1896 8.
+It is named after H. Küttner, German physician, who described a series of patients with a unilateral, hard, tumor-like mass of submandibular gland in 1896 8.

 - 1. Ahuja AT, Richards PS, Wong KT et-al. Kuttner tumour (chronic sclerosing sialadenitis) of the submandibular gland: sonographic appearances.
 Ultrasound Med Biol.
 2003;29 (7): 913-9.
 Ultrasound Med Biol (link) - Pubmed citation

 - 2. Abu A, Motoori K, Yamamoto S et-al. MRI of chronic sclerosing sialoadenitis.
 Br J Radiol.
 2008;81 (967): 531-6. doi:10.1259/bjr/38960620 - Pubmed citation

 - 3. Huang C, Damrose E, Bhuta S et-al. Kuttner tumor (chronic sclerosing sialadenitis).
 Am J Otolaryngol.
 23 (6): 394-7.
 Am J Otolaryngol (link) - Pubmed citation